eldarandaly/Project2-Knn-Model-/README.md

-# this is update on KNN Model With AntiSpoofing And PyQt5
+# This is update on KNN Model With AntiSpoofing And PyQt5

 ## TO Run the Python file open PyQtTest.py